Back to Home Page

 At the moment -

-We’re always happy to see new members if we’ve got space, so contact one of the leaders if you know them, or email Webmaster@Brocks-
+We’re currently looking to have more people join us, so contact one of the leaders if you know them, or email Webmaster@Brocks-

-Please don't be put off if you don't know anyone in the Unit, or can’t persuade a friend to come with you.
-We’ve had several Explorers who walked in “cold”, just having moved to the area for example, and they’ve not looked back.
+Please don't be shy if you don't know anyone in the Unit, or can’t persuade a friend to come with you.
+Several of our Explorers walked in “cold”, for example because they’d just moved to the area, and they’ve not regretted it.
 One characteristic that we’ve had from the start in 2002 is that we’re a friendly Unit and if you’re interested in doing the sort of things we do that’s a good starting point.

 The other one-